corsairmarks/combined_silfae_revisited/mod/README.md

 ## Known Issues

-This mod preempts one event from the base game related to restoring relic worlds to ecumenopoleis (`mega.200`).
-Expect to see one line in error.log like this:
+This mod preempts one event from the base game related to restoring relic worlds to ecumenopoleis (`mega.200`) and a bombardment stance (`armageddon`).
+Expect to see two lines in error.log like this:

 ```
+[00:09:28][game_singleobjectdatabase.h:147]: Object with key: armageddon already exists
-[16:33:48][eventmanager.cpp:355]: an event with id [mega.201] already exists!  file: events/megacorp_events.txt line: 190
+[00:09:29][eventmanager.cpp:355]: an event with id [mega.201] already exists!  file: events/megacorp_events.txt line: 190
 ```

 ## Changelog